Hebrews Chapter 12

 1. Pursue peace with all men, and holiness (without which no one will see the Lord),

-2. watching carefully, lest someone falls short of the grace of God; lest some root of bitterness springing up might disturb you, and through this many might be defiled;
+2. watching carefully, lest someone falling short of the grace of God, or lest some root of bitterness springing up might disturb you, and through this many might be defiled;

 3. lest there’s some fornicator or profane man, like Esau who sold his own firstborn’s birthright for one meal.

-4. For you *know that wishing to inherit the blessing afterward, he was rejected; for a place for a changed mind wasn’t found, although he earnestly sought it with tears.
+4. For you *know that even wishing to inherit the blessing afterward, he was rejected; for he didn’t find a place for a changed mind although he earnestly sought it with tears.

-5. For you haven’t approached a mountain that can be touched, and *burning fire, and darkness, and blackness, and a whirlwind,
+5. For you haven’t approached a mountain capable of being touched, and *burning fire, and darkness, and blackness, and a whirlwind,

 6. and the sound of a trumpet, and a voice of words, which the men who heard begged the word not to be spoken to them anymore,

-7. for they couldn’t bear what was commanded them: “If even an animal touches the mountain, it shall be stoned.”5quotation/allusion to Exodus 19:12-13
+7. for they weren’t enduring the thing being commanded: “If even an animal touches the mountain, it shall be stoned.”5quotation/allusion to Exodus 19:12-13

-8. And what appears was so fearful that Moses said: “I’m terrified and trembling.”6quotation/allusion to Deuteronomy 9:19
+8. And the thing appearing was so fearful that Moses said: “I’m terrified and trembling.”6quotation/allusion to Deuteronomy 9:19

 9. But you have approached Mount Zion, and the city of the living God (the heavenly Jerusalem) and myriads of angels,

-10. and the festival assembly, and the church of the firstborn who have been enrolled in the heavens, and God the judge of all, and righteous spirits which have been perfected,
+10. and the festival assembly, and the church of the firstborn *enrolled in the heavens, and God the judge of all, and the *perfected righteous spirits,

 11. and the mediator of a new covenant (Jesus), and the sprinkled blood of purification speaking of better things than the blood of Abel.

-12. See that you don’t refuse the One who speaks.
-For if these men didn’t escape on earth after having refused the One who divinely warned them, then much more we won’t escape the One who is from the Heavens if we turn away from Him,
+12. See that you don’t refuse the One speaking.
+For if these men didn’t escape on earth after having refused the One divinely warning them, then much more we won’t escape the One who is from the heavens after turning away from Him,

 13. whose voice shook the earth back then.
 But now, He has promised saying: “Yet once more I will shake not only the earth, but also the heaven.”7quotation/allusion to Haggai 2:6

-14. And the phrase “Yet once more” plainly declares the removal of the things which are shaken like things which have been made, so the things which aren’t shaken might remain.
+14. And the phrase “Yet once more” plainly declares the removal of the things being shaken as *created things, so the things not being shaken might remain.

 15. Therefore, in receiving an unshakable kingdom we should have grace, through which we might minister to God in a pleasing way, with pious reverence and fear.